stappit/stappit.github.io/posts/miut_ultra_2017.md

 ![My Feet](../images/miut_ultra_2017_feet.jpg)

 Fortunately my dropbag was here and I took the opportunity to rest (~40mins), change my sweat-soaked T-shirt/socks, stock up on calories/water, and take a caffeine pill (200mg).
-As I lay on the ground waiting for the caffeine to kick in, a guy came sauntering around the corner and, with neithr a break in step nor smile, let forth a jet of vomit.
+As I lay on the ground waiting for the caffeine to kick in, a guy came sauntering around the corner and, with neither a break in step nor smile, let forth a jet of vomit.
 A nearby child started to cry as the guy made another projectile offering to the mountain gods.
 I hope that guy was alright but I can't deny that this lifted my mood.
 With a caffeine buzz in my body and the [Oh Hellos](https://www.youtube.com/watch?v=rwvCEWWWt7Q) in my ear, I started the next section.

 ### Pico do Areeiro ➡️ Ribeiro Frio (9.3km, 125m+, 1035m-, 2:23)